Still, She’s Not Still: Idina Menzel is Here!

 AC: I got your first album Still I Can’t Be Still when I was thirteen and I immediately connected to it-

 AC: You’re welcome.
 It was really a staple of my growing up and I wondered, did you have any artists that you felt were inspiring to you who wrote their own songs, or were you writing because you didn’t have anyone to connect to in that way?

-IM: No- I- well, early on… my influences were just great singers- like Aretha Franklin… Billie Holliday and Chaka Kahn, people who didn’t write their own music- well- who didn’t usually write their own music- but then I started to listen to people like Joni Mitchell, and Annie Lennox….
+IM: No- I- well, early on… my influences were just great singers- like Aretha Franklin… Billie Holliday and Chaka Khan, people who didn’t write their own music- well- who didn’t usually write their own music- but then I started to listen to people like Joni Mitchell, and Annie Lennox….
 You know, Sting and Billy Joel, it depends on which period in time you were talking about… I don’t know why I started to write… it was just always the way I chose to express myself.
 I would always sit down and clunk out chords at the piano- I’m not very good- but melodies always came easy to me.

 AC: Hang on one sec; I’m trying to write down every word you say.